-6. State Program Name: Texas Capital Fund Downtown Revitalization Program Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
-The Texas Capital Fund ("TCF") Downtown Revitalization Program awards grant funds for public infrastructure to foster and stimulate economic development in rural downtown areas.
+What are the outcome measures expected as a result of the method of distribution?
+Assistance to households with incomes at or below 60% AMFI.
+12 State Program Name: TCF Main Street Program Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
+The TCF Main Street Program provides eligible Texas Main Street communities with grants to expand or enhance public infrastructure in historic main street areas.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-The selection criteria for the TCF Downtown Revitalization Program will focus upon the following factors: a.
+The selection criteria for the TCF Main Street Program will focus upon the following factors: a.
 Applicant Need criteria, including poverty rate, median income, unemployment rate, and community need; b.
-Project criteria, including leverage, economic development consideration, sidewalks projects, and ADA compliance, broad-based public support, emphasis on benefit to LMI persons, and grant application training; and c.
-Past Performance.
+Project criteria, including leverage, economic development consideration, sidewalks projects and Americans with Disabilities Act ("ADA") compliance, broad-based public support, emphasis on benefit to LMI persons, and grant application training; and c.
+Main Street program criteria, including National Main Street program recognition, Main Street program participation, historic preservation ethic impact.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only) Guidelines, applications and additional program documentation can be found on TDA's website at www.texasagriculture.gov.

-Describe how resources will be allocated among funding categories.
-12% of the total TCF allocation up to a maximum of amount \$1,200,000 Describe threshold factors and grant size limits.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
+(HOPWA only) Describe how resources will be allocated among funding categories.
+6% of the total TCF allocation up to a maximum amount of \$600,000.
+Describe threshold factors and grant size limits.
 Maximum \$150,000/Minimum \$50,000 What are the outcome measures expected as a result of the method of distribution?
 Eliminate or prevent slum and blight conditions.